giodc/webba/SESSION-FIX-COMPLETE.md

 Open browser console (F12) and you should see:
 ```
-Webbadeploy JS v5.2 loaded - All API calls use session detection!
+WharfTales JS v5.2 loaded - All API calls use session detection!
 ```

 If you see an older version (v5.0, v5.1), **clear your browser cache**.